Open harmonic chain without secular approximation: Introduction

 These sink/source contributions to the energy continuity equation in the global approach are shown to emerge because of the rotating-wave approximation (RWA).
 We therefore consider the continuity equation when the master equation for the reduced dynamics is obtained by a time-coarse-graining approach as in~\cite{Schaller-Brandes}.
 The merit of such a procedure is to avoid recourse to the RWA and to open the way to the inspection of the dissipative dynamics over different time-scales, by means of a zoom parameter $\Delta t$, the coarsest one, $\Delta t\to+\infty$, corresponding to the standard weak-coupling limit dynamics obtained by means of the RWA.

-Then, after showing that, in the time-coarse-graining approach, the probability flow is governed by a divergence-like continuity equation as much as in all the other approaches, we instead demonstrate that the energy flow exhibits a distinct behavior across the different approaches.
-Specifically, the exact and local approaches yield a divergence-like continuity equation for the energy flow, whereas the global approach introduces additional sink/source terms that cannot be expressed as a divergence of the current, a consequence of the RWA.
-Yet, by relaxing the RWA and using the so-called time-coarse-graining approach, we find that sink/source terms are still present, vanishing only in the limit of zero time-scale parameter ($\Delta t \to 0$), thereby restoring a divergence-like continuity equation for the energy flow.
+We show that, as in the other two approaches, also in the time-coarse graining one the probability flow is governed by a divergence-like continuity while the energy flow exhibits a distinct behavior consisting, despite the absence of RWA, in the presence of sink/source terms, namely contributions that cannot be expressed as divergences of currents.
+They are present for all zoom parameters $\Delta t>0$ and vanish only when $\Delta t \to 0$, thereby restoring a divergence-like continuity equation for the energy flow.
 This result highlights the critical role of approximation choices in shaping the dynamical equations governing energy transport in open many-body quantum systems.